 7. Change position by approaching the patient from behind.

-8. Grab him with the "monkey grip" from behind.
+8. Grab him with a monkey grip from behind.

 9. The patient takes a step with his healthy leg.

-Lifting the patient from the side and leading him with support from the side.
+Lifting the patient from the side and guiding him with lateral support.

-If the patient has unilateral paralysis, the nurse may act alone.
+If the patient has unilateral paralysis, the caregiver can act alone.

 1. Approach the patient from the non-paralyzed side.

-2. Place your leg at an angle in front of the patient's healthy leg to prevent slipping.
+2. Place your foot at an angle in front of the patient's healthy leg to prevent slipping.

-3. On the non-paralyzed side, take the patient's armpit with one hand.
+3. On the non-paralyzed side, grasp the patient's armpit with one hand.

-4. With the other hand, grab the patient's back and put your hand behind the armpit.
+4. Using your other hand, grab the patient's back and insert your hand from behind the armpit.

-5. Carefully lift the patient from the chair and help him straighten up.
+5. Carefully lift the patient from the chair and help him straighten.

-6. After making sure that the patient is standing confidently, remove the leg.
+6. After making sure that the patient stands confidently, remove the leg.

 8. Remove the hand holding the patient’s armpit on the healthy side.
 Go to the patient from behind.